Kaaz/DiscordBot/readme.md

--- Adding and removing music from the playlist playlist add                         //adds the currently playing music playlist remove                      //removes the currently playing music
+-- Adding and removing music from the playlist playlist add                         //adds the currently playing music playlist add guild                   //adds the currently playing to the guild list playlist remove                      //removes the currently playing music

--- Changing the settings of the playlist playlist title <new title>           //edit the playlist title playlist edit <new type>             //change the edit-type of a playlist
+-- Changing the settings of the playlist playlist title <new title>           //edit the playlist title playlist edit <new type>             //change the edit-type of a playlist playlist play <new type>             //change the play-type of a playlist
 ```
 ### pm